Simulation Based Composite Likelihood

 \subsubsection{Model}

-Similar to previous models, we consider an individual-based model with farms as the individual.
-We assume farms are exist in Susceptible, Infected, Notified (i.e. quarantined on detection), and Removed states (the SINR model).
+Similar to previous models, we consider an IBM with farms as the individual.
+We assume farms exist in Susceptible, Infected, Notified (i.e. quarantined on detection), and Removed states (the SINR model).
 Transitions from S to I and I to N follow a discrete-time stochastic process, with infected farms immediately quarantined, and N to R (farm culling) occurs deterministically after 1 day.